NewsClient Login

 Beware of ghost immigration consultants who are not authorized by Immigration, Refugees and Citizenship Canada (IRCC) to provide legal advice or act as representatives on your behalf.
 If you hire one, your application will be refused.

-To become a member of CICC, a Canadian immigration consultant must:
+To become a member of CICC, a Canadian immigration consultant must meet the following requirements:

 For your own protection, choose the right immigration representative.